 The Community Dashboard includes a subset of measures referring to Emergency Department visits, calculated as the count of emergency department visits per 1,000 insured people.
 These measures were derived using the Patched New York University Emergency Department (ED) visit algorithm (NYU algorithm).
 In addition to overall ED visits, the algorithm calculates the probability that an emergency department visit was preventable based on the primary diagnosis code of the visit.
 The interactive dashboard displays two categories: Emergency Department Visits: All[1], and Emergency Department Visits: Potentially Preventable.
 Breakouts of the potentially preventable Emergency Department visits categories, listed below, are available in separate data files.
 Each measure represents the count of emergency department visits of a specific type per 1,000 insured people aged 18 or older with medical insurance coverage at least 11 months out of the measurement year.
-For all ED measures, lower rates are better.

-- Emergency Department Visits: All number of outpatient visits with an emergency department revenue code, procedure code, or place of service code, regardless of reason of the visits defined by primary diagnosis. - Emergency Department Visits: Potentially Preventable number of outpatient visits with an emergency department revenue code, procedure code, or place of service code; and a primary diagnosis code for which the NYU algorithm indicated that there was at least a 50% combined probability that the ED care need fell into one of the two preventable categories below: - Emergency Department Visits: Potentially Preventable, Nonemergent number of outpatient visits with an emergency department revenue code, procedure code, or place of service code and a primary diagnosis code for which the NYU algorithm indicated at least a 50% probability that the need was nonemergent (did not require contact with the medical system within 12 hours).
-Note that this measure is available only in the data files that accompany the interactive dashboard.
+- Emergency Department Visits: All number of outpatient visits with an emergency department revenue code, procedure code, or place of service code, regardless of reason of the visits defined by primary diagnosis. - Emergency Department Visits: Potentially Preventable number of outpatient visits with an emergency department revenue code, procedure code, or place of service code; and a primary diagnosis code for which the NYU algorithm indicated that there was at least a 50% combined probability that the ED care need fell into one of the two preventable categories below: - Emergency Department Visits: Potentially Preventable, Nonemergent number of outpatient visits with an emergency department revenue code, procedure code, or place of service code and a primary diagnosis code for which the NYU algorithm indicated at least a 50% probability that the need was nonemergent (did not require